 Good Housekeeping for Your Health and Safety

 These protective products are not intended to replace good housekeeping and proper ventilation.
 They are to be used only as a supplement to help you carefully handle materials.
-These products must be used properly, and they must fit perfectly and be kept clean themselves.
+These products must be used properly, they must fit perfectly and be kept clean themselves.
 The user must determine the usability of the product for his/her intended use and assume all risks and liabilities connected therein.
-All of the equipment we sell has been carefully selected for it's quality, usefulness, and price.
-Proper care and use is essential for safety and maximum productivity.
+All of the equipment we sell has been carefully selected for its quality, usefulness, and price.
+Proper care and use are essential for safety and maximum productivity.
 Please read all instructions carefully.
 Do not leave unattended while in use, and in general: KEEP OUT OF REACH OF CHILDREN.